-Basing on data from 2011 to 2015, good status for $^{137}$ Cs in herring, is not achieved in most of the HELCOM sub-basins, except for the Arkona Basin, where the average concentration of $^{137}$ Cs is equal to 1.4 Bq kg $^{-1}$ wet weight and sub-basins west to Arkona Sea (Kiel Bay - 0.8 Bq kg $^{-1}$ wet weight, Bay of Mecklenburg - 0.7 Bq kg $^{-1}$ wet weight and Kattegat - 0.7 Bq kg $^{-1}$ wet weight) (Results figure 1).
-In the Gulf of Finland, the Gdańsk Basin, the Eastern and Western Gotland Basins, the Bornholm Basin and the Åland Sea the average concentrations calculated for the period 2011-2015 were in the range from 3.5 to 4.4 Bq kg $^{-1}$ wet weight, while the highest mean value was found in the Bothnian Sea - 5.8 Bq kg $^{-1}$ wet weight.
+Based on data from 2011 to 2016, good status for 137Cs in herring, is not achieved in most of the HELCOM sub-basins, except for the Arkona Basin, where the average concentration of 137Cs (calculated for whole assessed period) is equal to 1.4 Bq kg-1 wet weight and sub-basins west of the Arkona Sea (Kiel Bay - 0.8 Bq kg-1 wet weight, Bay of Mecklenburg - 0.7 Bq kg-1 wet weight and Kattegat - 0.7 Bq kg-1 wet weight).
+In the Gulf of Finland, the Gdańsk Basin, the Eastern and Western Gotland Basins, the Bornholm Basin and the Åland Sea the average concentrations calculated for the period 2011-2016 were in the range from 3.5 to 4.4 Bq kg-1 wet weight, while the highest mean value was found in the Bothnian Sea - 5.8 Bq kg-1 wet weight.

-The annual mean values of concentrations of Cs in herring muscle in each sub-basin since 1984 are compared to the threshold value, showing a steady downward trend after the Chernobyl accident in 1986 (Results figure 1).
-In 2015, in the western parts of the Baltic Sea (i.e. the Kattegat and the Arkona Basin), the mean values were well below the target value of 2.5 Bq kg-1 wet weight, which was calculated as average of pre-Chernobyl (1984-1985) concentrations.
+The annual mean values of concentrations of 137Cs in herring muscle in each sub-basin since 1984 are compared to the threshold value, showing a steady downward trend after the Chernobyl accident in 1986 (Results figure 1).
+In 2016, in the western parts of the Baltic Sea (i.e. the Kattegat and the Arkona Basin), the mean values were well below the target value of 2.5 Bq kg-1 wet weight, which was calculated as the average of pre-Chernobyl (1984-1985) concentrations.
 In the remaining Baltic Sea sub-basins, the target value is still not reached as the concentrations are higher than the pre-Chernobyl levels.
-In 2015, the highest mean concentrations of Cs in herring (whole fish without head and entrails or flesh without bones) of the level of 4.5 to 4.7 Bq kg-1 wet weight were noted in the Bothnian Bay, the Bothnian Sea and the Quark.
-In the Åland Sea and the Bornholm Basin the concentrations remained at the level of 3.6 Bq kg-1 wet weight while in the Gulf of Finland mean concentration was equal to 2.9 Bq kg-1 wet weight.
+In 2016, the highest mean concentrations of 137Cs in herring (whole fish without head and entrails or flesh without bones) were in the range of 4.0 to 4.6 Bq kg-1 wet weight in the Bothnian Bay, the Bothnian Sea and the Quark.
+In the Åland Sea the concentration remained at the level of 3.6 Bq kg-1 wet weight, in the Gulf of Finland mean concentration was equal to 2.9 Bq kg-1 wet weight, while in the Bornholm Basin concentration decreased in 2016 (as compared to 2015) to the 2.5 Bq kg-1 wet weight reaching the threshold level.

 Results figure 1.
-Cs mean concentrations (in Bq kg-1 wet weight) in herring (whole fish without head and entrails or flesh without bones) in 1984-2015, as annual mean by sub-basin.
+137Cs mean concentrations (in Bq kg-1 wet weight) in herring (whole fish without head and entrails or flesh without bones) in 1984-2016, as annual mean by sub-basin.
 Red line indicates the good status boundary (threshold value 2.5 Bq kg-1) calculated as average of pre-Chernobyl (1984-1985) concentrations.
 Notice variable scale in graphs.